ndriannazriel/mindsdb-ai-agent/Reference2.md

     "schema" : "demo"
 }

+--A new knowledge base/table
 CREATE TABLE files.enriched_files (
     SELECT
     issue, environment, error_rate, impacted_customers, severity,
+    --Below is a new entry
     LLM('Determine a possible fix for this issue: ' || issue) AS possible_fix --Creating a new entry FROM datasource2.engineering_dataset
 )